 This theory will serve as the basis of my pending PhD thesis, which I will be writing and publishing over the next couple of years.
 It is the integral theory to all my work, and to all the methods I teach to my students.
 Perception; before technique, flair and even talent, is the most vital starting point to creating quality work, and quality lives.

 To learn more about Dialectic Art, head over to the ‘Podcast’ section of the website.
 Here you can listen to ‘The Dialectic Art Series’, a podcast series I have created with two of my students that is entirely based on Dialectic Art, and the various mediums in which it is relevant.
 We are currently 3 episodes into the series, with more to come later in the year.
-I will be curating an exhibition at the Horti Lamiani Gallery in Rome, Italy from the 22nd of July until the 6th of August, that will also be based on Dialectic Art.
-For more info on this, head to the ‘Rome’ section of the website.
+I am currently curating an exhibition at the Horti Lamiani Gallery in Rome, Italy from the 22nd of July until the 8th of August, that is also based on Dialectic Art.
+For more info on this, head to the ‘Rome’ section of the website.”